boboTjones/sd/README.md

 #### Known problems

 * Slack Deleties uses what appears to be a deprecated Slack API endpoint.
 That may go away in the future.
 * Deleted messages do not always disappear and must be deleted multiple times.
+Usually this is caused by rate limiting.
 * Pagination in the popup is execrable.
 Writing that code around what the Slack API returns was grisly and I gave up when it got to the point where it was usuable enough to do what I needed.

 #### History